piquet8/TraceGenerator_Script/README.md

 ```
 https://github.com/piquet8/TraceGenerator_Script.git
 ```
+*WARNING*: the following script was tested with python version 3.10.6 other python versions may give errors or may not work.
+To check your version of python from the terminal, type:* `python3 --version`
+\
+\
-To launch the file from the terminal move to the folder that contains the script and type
+To launch the file from the terminal move to the folder that contains the script and type:
 ```
 python3 traceGenerator.py
 ```